Aero-testing with Watt Shop. Or more accurately: geeky wattage chat and the ‘tunnel of pain’.

 It was reassuring to find out that my Kask Bambino was faster than the other helmets I tried (no need to buy a new one).

-Most interestingly from a K1 point of view: The new K1-80c wheels were worth 2.0 watts per wheel over some Zipp 58mm’s I ran as a comparison.
-To put that in context: the 4 watt gain from running a pair of K1-80c’s compared to the Zipp’s would take me incredible amounts of training to achieve from body power gains alone!
-That’s quite a saving in absolute terms and quite a gain over a serious market leading wheel!
+Most interestingly from a K1 point of view: The new deeper K1-80c wheels were worth 2.0 watts per wheel over the Zipp 58mm’s I ran as a comparison.
+To put that in context: the 4 watt gain from going deeper and running a pair of K1-80c’s would take me incredible amounts of training to achieve from body power gains alone!

 Actua Data Below: Wheel aero test comparisons in yellow